stevebarakat/Minimoog/docs/audio-worklet-integration-guide.md

 - **Automatic optimization** that works transparently
 - **Professional-grade audio performance** suitable for production use

 The optimizations are designed to be **backward compatible** while providing substantial performance benefits.
-Monitor the DevStatsPanel to see real-time improvements and identify further optimization opportunities.
+Monitor browser dev tools to see real-time improvements and identify further optimization opportunities.